-So what was the underlying problem?
+So, what was the underlying problem?

-Maybe I shouldn’t have been that flabbergasted (twice in one text!), since I know that another of our customers reduced their quality cost (cost caused by bad information) from 2,5% to 0,5%.
+Maybe I shouldn’t have been that flabbergasted (twice in one text!) since I know that another of our customers reduced their quality cost (cost caused by bad information) from 2,5% to 0,5%.
 These are percentage points that go straight to the bottom line.
 What CEO wouldn’t love to present such a margin change to his board?

-How to get the order right, first time, every time
+How to get the order right – first time, every time

 This is increasingly a discussion we are having with our customers.
 What companies don’t need is another point solution disconnected from the rest of the business information.

-What they do need is transparency in product definitions between the different stages in product development right the way through to manufacturing.
+What they do need is transparency in product definitions between the different stages of product development all the way through to manufacturing.
 And a common language that allows engineering to update product information and make it available to sales – without weeks of delay.
 This way, quotes will always be based on accurate information.
-And when the sale is made, the information gets automatically transferred into orders - orders that are correct!
+And when the sale is made, the information gets automatically transferred into orders – orders that are correct!

 I sincerely hope that my kind host will enlighten his CEO on the potential he has to increase his margins.
 He doesn’t have to expand into a new market, spend money on an expensive ad campaign, or rebuild a factory to make more money for his company.
 He just has to connect the information flows and empower his resellers with the right sales portal solution.